SaxyPandaBear/TwitchSongRequests/README.md

 ```

-For now, everything lives in the `server` directory.
-This requires a
+The main server code in the `server` directory (maybe a little too on-the-nose).
-`./server/credentials.json` file to run.
-That file is gitignored, so it's
+This requires a `./server/credentials.json` file to run.
+That file is gitignored, so
-safe to create it and drop it next to the main app code.
+it's safe to create it and drop it next to the main app code.

 Create a `credentials.json` file and place it in the same directory as the main
-`./server/demo.js` file.
+`./server/app.js` file.
 Use the credentials file template as a guideline.

 Place all of the required sensitive data in that file so that the app can read
 from it and reference that data.

+TODO: Define a process for injecting a properties file

 ### Running the app